 Sustainability Promotion Structure

-Sustainability Committee
+Sustainability Management Committee

-The Sustainability Committee was established under the Board of Directors to discuss general policies and management issues related to sustainability management.
+The Sustainability Management Committee was established under the Board of Directors to discuss general policies and management issues related to sustainability management.
 The Chief Sustainability Officer (see below), as well as other relevant executives and employees, participate in this committee.
-The Board of Directors and the Supervisory Committee supervise the Sustainability Committee, discussing reports on the outcomes of their committee meetings as needed.
+The Board of Directors and the Supervisory Management Committee supervise the Sustainability Management Committee, discussing reports on the outcomes of their committee meetings as needed.
 Matters related to environmental and social risk management are discussed at the Risk Management Committee , under the board of directors.
 Depending on the content and purpose of the discussions, these matters are also discussed at management level within various consultative bodies.

 Chief Sustainability Officer